 Don’t fall for freelancing clichés

-As a full-time freelancer for almost three years, you could say I’ve learnt a thing or two about the freelance life.
+As a full-time freelancer for over three years, you could say I’ve learnt a thing or two about the freelance life.
 Its up and downs, its pleasures and pains, and what I needed to do to ensure I didn’t go back to my old boss to see if I could get my old job back.

 If you have a dream, a calling, or an urge to ‘go freelance’, before you actually do it, it’s easy to get distracted by the obvious upsides to working from home.
 Yes, you don’t always have to get dressed to work (OK – you will if you’re in a co-working space).
 You can do as little (or as much) as you either want or need to, and you can sit in coffee shops all day if you really want to.